drupalprojects/zen/README-FIRST.txt

         making it available to only the example.com site if there is a sites/example.com/settings.php configuration file

-    Please note: you will need to create the "theme" folder under "sites/all/" or "sites/default/".
+    Please note: you will need to create the "themes" folder under "sites/all/" or "sites/default/".

     For more information about acceptable theme installation directories, read